-The academic year will be one primarily focused on stability and recovery; allowing the Glasgow college system to continue to focus on achieving security for the future while building from those foundations to support our wider community - our students, staff, and their communities right across Glasgow - to recover from the significant, deep impact of the Covid-19 pandemic.
-It is also important to recognise that this is a year characterised by a significantly challenging financial landscape and wider volatilities and uncertainties which are set to continue.
-It will be vital, therefore, to maintain a focus on smoothing transitions and providing consistency as well as maintaining progression towards longer-term viability.
+The academic year will be one primarily focused on providing a degree of stability and recovery; allowing the Glasgow college system to continue to focus on achieving stability and security for the future while building from those foundations to support our wider community - our students, staff, and their communities right across Glasgow - to recover from the significant, deep impact of the Covid-19 pandemic.
+It is also important to recognise that this is a year characterised by a significantly challenging financial landscape and continued wider volatilities and uncertainties which are set to continue for some time.
+It will be vital, therefore, to maintain a focus on smoothing transitions and providing stability as well as maintaining progression towards longer-term stability.

-Unfettered access to high-quality education will provide a vital route to recovery right across our communities, and it is therefore vitally important that the Glasgow college system is focused on meeting that need, supporting those furthest from employment into education and training, contributing to a seamless transition from secondary education into tertiary education and on into employment, creating a fertile ground for lifelong learning which facilitates re-skilling and up-skilling to meet emerging needs, and cultivating the valued link between college and employers, all set in an agile, flexible and responsive system.
-The actions and activity of the Glasgow college system must ensure that we progress the delivery of the emerging needs, with decisions actively seeking to forward these strategic aims:
+Unfettered access to high-quality education will provide a vital route to recovery right across our communities, and it is therefore vitally important that the Glasgow college system is focused on meeting that need, supporting those furthest from employment into education and training, contributing to a seamless transition from secondary education into tertiary education and on into employment, creating a fertile ground for lifelong learning which facilitates re-skilling and up-skilling to meet emerging needs, and cultivating the valued link between college and employers, all set in an agile, flexible and responsive system which is able to meet evolving needs.
+The actions and activity of the Glasgow college system must ensure that we progress the delivery of the emerging strategic aims, with strategic decisions actively seeking to forward these aims:

-- For learners, we ensure that they are at the centre of the system, with ensured equality, fairness, lifetime access to learning, skills, qualifications, guidance and information to help find an efficient learner journey; with more right turns, effective progression, and appropriate progress.
-The Glasgow college system effectively supports those most in need. - For communities, we ensure colleges at the heart of their communities, with effective local decision making, meeting the requirements of those most in need to access effective life-changing education opportunities.
-Colleges will play a key role in strengthening communities and building partnerships that collectively address the challenges and opportunities for economic and social transformation. - For colleges, as anchor institutions at the heart of the Glasgow eco-system, they are enabled to deliver outstanding learning, skills and qualifications at all relevant levels of the SCQF ladder which enhance Glasgow and Scotland's social and economic prosperity, across multiple modes and levels of study. - For the Glasgow college system, clear and effective strategic structures, direction and relationships deliver enhanced pan-regional planning and collaboration through strategic, coherent, clear governance and management. - For Scotland's education system, learners, communities, employers, employees and colleges, Glasgow's colleges are financially viable for the long term, including through further efficiency gains to secure quality and public value.
+- For learners, we ensure that they are at the centre of the system, with ensured equality, fairness, lifetime access to learning, skills, qualifications, guidance and information to help you find an efficient learner journey with more right turns, effective progression, and appropriate progress.
+The Glasgow college system effectively supports those most in need. - For communities, we ensure colleges at the heart of their communities, with effective local decision making, effectively meeting the needs of those most in need to access effective life-changing education opportunities.
+Colleges will play a key role in strengthening communities and building partnerships that collectively address the challenges and opportunities for economic and social transformation. - For colleges, as anchor institutions at the heart of the Glasgow eco-system, they are enabled to deliver outstanding learning, skills and qualifications at all relevant levels of the SCQF ladder which enhances Glasgow and Scotland's social and economic prosperity, across multiple modes and levels of study. - For the Glasgow college system, clear and effective strategic structures, direction and relationships deliver enhanced pan-regional planning and collaboration through strategic, coherent, clear governance and management. - For Scotland's education system, learners, communities, employers, employees and colleges, Glasgow's colleges are financially viable for the long term, including through further efficiency gains to secure quality and public value.
 The Glasgow college system is affordable, efficient in operating at the right scale, and with others to minimise unnecessary duplication, optimise digital technology, and tackle the climate crisis.
 The Glasgow college system plays an active role in working with partners to support economic and social recovery and development.